-Date Location Description Date The City of Port Orford issued a state of emergency on 9/1/2021 due to water Sept.
-2021 City of Port Orford supply issues related to the drought, impoundment structural issues, distribution system leaks, and demand.
+Date Location Description Apr.
+2022 Curry County The Curry County Board of Commissioners declared a drought emergency on April 20, 2022 due to an extremely dry early spring, but increased precipitation occurred before a Governor's declaration occurred.
+Sept.
+2021 City of Port Orford The City of Port Orford issued a state of emergency on 9/1/2021 due to water supply issues related to the drought, impoundment structural issues, distribution system leaks, and demand.
 One third of raw water has leaked from the Hubbard Creek impoundment and supply lines of finished water have severe leakage as well.
 Sept.
-2021 Curry County The Curry County Board of Commissioners requested a drought declaration.
+2021 Curry County The Curry County Board of Commissioners declared a drought emergency and requested a drought declaration from the Governor's Office.
 2018 Curry County No drought requested or declared but fall and winter of 2018-2019 saw low water levels and high fire danger.
 July 2015 Curry County Drought declaration EO 15-08 issued for Curry County.
 Statewide drought, low snow pack levels, and low water conditions for 25 counties in Oregon.
 Dec.
 2014 Curry County Lane, Douglas, and Curry Counties- Drought disaster declaration for the three counties due to below average snowpack.
 Aug.
 2013 Curry County Agricultural losses due to recent drought.
 Curry County designated as primary natural disaster area.
 2004- 2005 Coos, Curry, and Douglas Counties Counties declared primary natural disaster area due to drought.
 2001- 2003 (Dec.
 2002) Coos, Curry, and Douglas Counties Governor Declared State of Drought Emergency declared "due to conditions caused by drought and low water."
 The second most intense drought in Oregon's history; 18 counties with state drought declaration (2001); 23 counties state-declared drought (2002); some of the 2001 and 2002 drought declarations were in effect through June or December 2003; Coos and Curry Counties in Region 1 were not under a drought declaration until December of 2002.
 2000- 2001 Statewide The second most intense drought in Oregon's history.
 1985- 1997 Curry County A general dry period throughout the state, capped by statewide droughts in 1992 and 1994.; the Governor issued a Drought Declaration for Curry County in 1992.
 1992 Curry County; Statewide The winter of 1991-1992 was a moderate El Niño event, which can manifest itself in warmer and drier winters in Oregon; Governor declared a drought for all 36 counties in September 1992.
 1988 Curry County Extreme drought during general dry period throughout the state spanning 1985-1997.
-1976- Western 1976-1977 was the single driest water year of the century; during a 5-year period 1981 Oregon of intense drought.
+1976- 1981 Western Oregon 1976-1977 was the single driest water year of the century; during a 5-year period of intense drought.
 1961 Coos and Curry counties Abnormally high temperatures in the two counties.
 1939- 1941 Oregon A three-year intense drought: Water Year 1939 was one of the more significant drought years on the Oregon Coast during that period.
 1917- 1931 Oregon A very dry period, punctuated by brief wet spells in 1920-21 and 1927.
-The 192 and 1930s, known more commonly as the Dust Bowl, were a period of prolong mostly drier than normal conditions across much of the state and country; moderate to severe drought affected much of the state except southeastern Oregon.
+The 1920s and 1930s, known more commonly as the Dust Bowl, were a period of prolonged mostly drier than normal conditions across much of the state and country; moderate to severe drought affected much of the state except southeastern Oregon.
 1924 Oregon A prolonged statewide drought that caused major problems for agriculture.
 1904- 1905 Oregon A drought period of about 18 months.

-Table I-32.
+Table I-31.
 Historic Drought Events

-Note: indicates newly listed event for the 2021 NHMP update.
+Note: indicates newly listed event for the 2022 NHMP update.
 Source: Curry NHMP 2016; 2020 OR NHMP; Curry County Emergency Management Hazard Analysis 2021; OWRD, 2021.